ufidon/ct/mod2/pda.md

   - infinite, indexed, loaded with a string a time, blank cells are loaded with blanks noted as `Δ`
 - the machine moves on the TAPE from left to right and never go back to a cell that was read before
 - it reads one letter at a time and eliminates each as it is used
-- when ti reaches the first blank cell, it stops
+- when it reaches the first blank cell, it stops
-- it is presumed that once the first blank is encountered
-   - the rest of the TAPE is also blank
+  - it is presumed that once the first blank is encountered, the rest of the TAPE is also blank

 A `new pictorial` representation for FA